 Your skin is a complex organ that changes constantly throughout your life, depending on your age, diet, lifestyle choices, and many other factors.
 From the perspective of Ayurveda, the skin’s texture and appearance also change as we move through the different phases of life: childhood (Kapha kala), young adulthood (Pitta kala), and middle age and beyond (Vata kala).

 With these different transitions in mind, here are some Ayurvedic guidelines for healthy, glowing skin at every decade.

-Teens: A Healthy, Pitta-Pacifying Diet + Stress-Reduction
+Teens: Eat a Healthy, Pitta-Pacifying Diet + Reduce Stress

 Throughout childhood, most of us enjoy smooth, supple skin—the hallmarks of Kapha “kala,” or time of life (age 0 - about 30).
 At around age 16, however, we begin to enter Pitta kala, when hormone production stimulates rapid growth, transformation, and sexual maturation, all of which can lead to distressing, Pitta-related skin conditions like eruptions and non-cystic acne.

 “A healthy, Pitta-pacifying diet and stress-reduction are key in teens, who are going through so much emotional, mental, and brain development,” says Nancy Lonsdorf, M.D., an Ayurvedic expert who specializes in women’s health issues.
 She also stresses that the harsh chemicals in most drugstore treatments can actually make matters worse.